Knowing what to do and what not to do.

-Most of the time I simply don’t run one.
+Most of the time, I simply don’t run one.
 At all.
-Over at least a couple of decades now, I’ve never encountered a problem using a registry cleaner would have solved.
+Over at least a couple of decades now, I’ve never encountered a problem using a registry cleaner would have solved or prevented.

 I honestly believe 99% of computers out there simply don’t benefit from registry cleaners.
 Ever.

 This is the “nothing” in my all-or-nothing approach.
 In your case, I would not have run the cleaner, and I’d ignore the “errors” if I did.